 Two nuns and a penguin approach you at a bar, and you tell them you’re a writer.
 When they ask you what you write about, how do you answer?

-Points is a blog primarily for drug and alcohol historians.
+Points is primarily a blog for alcohol and drug historians.
 What do you think this audience would find most interesting about your work?